prof-fontanez/huevos_express/README.md

 - Implement user authentication for admin panel
 - Implement portal to update prices from admin panel
 - Implement some form of real-time update if prices change (could be polling, but would prefer a more dynamic way for this)

+All rights reserved.
+This software is the proprietary property of Hector Fontanez and Huevos Express PR and may not be copied, modified, or distributed without written permission.